-An ode is a traditional, beautiful poem that is dedicated to something meaningful.
+An ode is a traditional, beautiful poem of praise that is dedicated to something meaningful.
 Usually, this “something” is ephemeral, such as love, beauty, or music.

 Explore the poetic form 'Ode'